percwg/perc-wg/double/draft-ietf-perc-double.md

 In order to avoid nonce reuse, the cryptographic contexts used in step 1 and step 5 MUST use different, independent master keys.
-Note that this means that the key used for encryption MUST be different from the key used for encryption.
+Note that this means that the key used for decryption by the MD MUST be different from the key used for re-encryption to the end recipient.

 Note that if multiple MDs modify the same packet, then the first MD to alter a given header field is the one that adds it to the OHB.